openshift/enhancements/enhancements/workload-partitioning/cpu-limits-workload-partitioning.md

 - Pods that set CPU limits and are annotated for workload partitioning will be modified for workload partitioning.
 - We will not modify the QoS of Pods and guaranteed Pods will not be modified.
+- This feature will not alter the behavior of the CRIO annotation "disable-cpu-quota" since that is only relevant for guaranteed QoS pods which would be excluded by this feature.
 - We will update existing e2e tests to account for this new behavior.
 - Clusters built in this way should pass the same kubernetes and OpenShift conformance and functional end-to-end tests as similar deployments that are